Comprehensive Support for Eating Disorders: Insights Into Psychodynamic Therapy and Mental Health Approaches

 What resources are available for people with eating disorders?

-The above organizations provide resources like care directories, psychoeducational materials, research and advocacy information, support groups, and information for families and caregivers.
+The above organizations provide resources like care directories, psychoeducational materials, research and advocacy information, support groups, and information for families and caregivers of people with eating disorders.

 Where should I go if I have an eating disorder?